opentelekomcloud-docs/modelarts/umn/source/examples_of_custom_scripts/xgboost.rst

 |    29                             |    model.save_model('/tmp/xgboost.m')                                                             |
 +-----------------------------------+---------------------------------------------------------------------------------------------------+

 After the model is saved, it must be uploaded to the OBS directory before being published.
 The **config.json** and **customize_service.py** files must be contained during publishing.
-For details about the definition method, see `Model Package Specifications <../model_package_specifications/model_package_specifications.html>`__.
+For details about the definition method, see :ref:`Model Package Specifications <modelarts_23_0091>`.

 Inference Code
 --------------